charlie-gallagher/go-row-access-policies/README.md

 geographically-based system, every dataset that contains geo data would have to have standard columns like "Region" and "State".

-The implementation is that we do a basic conversion from a policy statement into
+Our implementation maps a policy statement direclty into SQL:
-SQL:

 ```
 {"column": "region", "values": ["Eastern", "Western"]}